 Yes.
-The Folia team will work hand-in-hand with existing architectural teams to customize your Folia design, provide site enhancements related to the building and make other improvements on the school campus.
-This relationship works similarly to the way that traditional modular buildings are designed in collaboration with a site Architect.
+The Folia team will work hand-in-hand with existing architectural teams to customize your Folia design, provide site enhancements related to the building and make other improvements as needed.

 Inspections by the IOR and special inspectors are essentially the same as a site built building, except that shop inspections will occur while work is being performed in the shop.
 This may include welding or any other aspect of work that requires inspection because it will not be accessible to inspect when the components are delivered to the field.

 Yes.
-Folia’s design features high quality, durable systems and materials that are standard practice on many school projects.
-These selections can be quickly adapted as necessary to meet your District Standards.
+Folia’ features high quality, durable systems and materials that are standard practice on many school projects.
+These selections can be quickly adapted as necessary to meet any District Standard.

 The Folia team has worked hard to design Folia for the lowest possible life cycle cost and ease of maintenance without sacrificing quality and feels this is best addressed with large wall-mounted monitors.
 However, these can be modified to District standards if needed.
 We do not include monitors in our baseline pricing, but are happy to include them and handle the procurement of them if its easier for your District team.
 Data/Telecom, Fire Alarm, and Clock/PA systems are included in the baseline Folia design.
 A security system is not included in the baseline design but can be included.